 Alpine Lake High Route: Camp Robber Peak

-Amazingly, the only thing that smashed was the sunglasses; everything else stayed intact.
+Amazingly, the only thing I smashed was the sunglasses; everything else stayed intact.
 So grateful!
-Soon, I continued southbound over the top of Malachite Lake and saw a lone tent by the outlet.
+I soon continued south atop Malachite Lake and saw a lone tent by the outlet.
 From here, Malachite Peak looked even more striking.

-I stayed below east of the broken crest between 5200′ and 5400′.
-Then just beyond the ridge between Lake Malachite and Copper Lake were more cliffs to bypass.
-Again, I was able to continue with the help of krummholz.
+I traversed below east of the broken crest between 5200′ and 5400′ without obstacles.
+Then, I encountered more cliffs to bypass beyond the ridge between Lake Malachite and Copper Lake.
+Again, I was able to continue with the help of more krummholz.

 See more trip photos here.